-Before joining a course of lessons you will need to book into either a 1-to-1 or 1-to-2 Assessment Session, which will last about an hour.
+Before joining a course of lessons you will need to book into either a 1-1 (40 mins) or 1-2 (60 mins) Assessment Session.

-What should I expect from my Introductory 1-to-1 or 1-to-2 Assessment Session?
+What should I expect from my Introductory 1-1 or 1-2 Assessment Session?

 You will be asked to fill out a short questionnaire to help your instructor determine what your individual needs are.
-If this is your first experience of Pilates you instructor will introduce you to the movements and equipment and closely monitor how you move.
+If this is your first experience of Pilates your instructor will introduce you to the movements and equipment that you will be required to bring with you for each session, and closely monitor how you move.
 As you progress she will continue to monitor your progress and adapt to any changes in your circumstances that arise.
 These sessions are an opportunity for you to learn the fundamental basics of Pilates, discuss your goals and ask any questions.
-It also offers a chance to see how you move, identify your strengths and weaknesses to ensure you get offered a class which is suitable for you.
+It also offers a chance to see how you move, identify your strengths and weaknesses to ensure you get offered a class that is suitable for you.

 What happens after my Introductory Assessment Session?

 After your initial assessment session you may then join a small group class on a rolling 6 Week Pilates Course, or alternatively continue on a 1-1/1-2 basis depending on the outcome of your assessment and your requirements.